 The house #PatsyCline lived in as an infant.
 Gore, VA, a tiny hamlet outside Winchester, VA.
 Ironically, frontier novelist #WillaCather was also born in this village. https://t.co/XAanM2NvJC via @pinterest— Joab Jackson (@Joab_Jackson) October 13, 2018

 By the mid-1970s, corporal punishment in school had largely been abandoned in all but the most rural areas.
-But Gore fell into that later category.
-Hitting a kid was still a form of acceptable discipline, and its threat carried much weight in the classroom.
+But not in Gore, where hitting a kid was still a form of acceptable discipline, and its threat carried much weight in the classroom.
 In our class, everyone had the fear of "being paddled," or being hit in the bum repeatedly by the principal, with an actual wooden paddle that hung from the wall in his office.
 It was the worst punishment, aside from suspension, that a child could receive.

 I missed the paddle in my year at Gore, except once.
 And to this day, I hold the distinct feeling of being framed, for reasons mysterious to me then and now.

-In fact turned out, I was so woefully unprepared on all fronts to defend against the crime of which I was accused, that of pulling the hair of the classmate sitting in front of me.
-That first time I heard about it was when I was hauled into the principal's office with the boy himself along with, for some reason, his parents.
+In fact, I was so woefully unprepared on all fronts to defend against the crime of which I was accused, that of pulling the hair of the classmate sitting in front of me.
+In fact that first time I heard about it was when I was hauled into the principal's office with the boy himself along with, for some reason, his parents.

 If you are perplexed by this entire exchange, well, you feel me now.